 Willie's entire 1940 session is also available on Harmonica Blues 1929 - 1940 (Wolf Records WSE106).
 Click here for more details from Amazon.com or click here for more details from Amazon.co.uk

 2. His tracks with Willie are reissued on Complete Recorded Works 1937-1940 (Document DOCD-5344).
-Click here or click here for more details from Amazon.co.uk
+Click here for more details from Amazon.com, or click here for more details from Amazon.co.uk

 3. His tracks with Willie are reissued on Peetie Wheatstraw Vol.6 (Document DOCD-5246).
 Click here for more details from Amazon.com or click here for more details from Amazon.co.uk